-You should avoid drinking alcohol while you are taking clonzepam because it can make the side effects listed above worse, as well as magnifying the effects of the alcohol.
+You should avoid drinking alcohol while you are taking clonazepam because it can make the side effects worse, as well as magnifying the effects of the alcohol.

-A physiotherapist can provide you with advice about how to make the most of your remaining mobility by using exercise.
-Regular exercise can help to strengthen your muscles, improve your posture and prevent stiffening of your joints.
+A physiotherapist can give you advice about how to make the most of your remaining mobility by using exercise.
+Regular exercise can help strengthen your muscles, improve your posture and prevent stiffening of your joints.

-Your physiotherapist will also be able to provide advice about any aids that could be of benefit to you, such as a walking frame, or shoes that have been specially designed to reduce your risk of slipping and falling.
+Your physiotherapist will also be able to give you advice about any aids that could help you, such as a walking frame or shoes designed to reduce your risk of slipping and falling.